AdaCore/spark2014/docs/ug/getting_started.rst

    > OK: Did not find non-existing value

 The next easy thing to do is to increase the timeout of the automatic prover.
-Its default of 1s is voluntarily low, to facilitate interaction with
+Its default of 1s is deliberately low, to facilitate interaction with
 |GNATprove| during the development of annotations, but it is not sufficient to
 prove the more complex checks.
 Let's increase it to 10s, and rerun |GNATprove|: